goodoc/Spatial-Navigation/README.md

 An object that can be passed to the hook in order to be passed back to certain callbacks (see above).
 I.e. you can pass all the `props` of the component here, and get them all back in those callbacks.

+##### `isNavigation` (default: false)
+This flag indicates component is navigation or not. if the value is true, it is possible to get out of the navigation component only by pressing the right arrow button.

 #### Hook output

 ##### `ref` (**required**)